Privacy poliy - GDPR

 • Connection IP address

-• Technical fingerprint of the terminal (browser, language, screen resolution) during 3DS authentication
+• Technical fingerprint of the device (browser, language, screen resolution) during 3DS authentication

 • Internal anti-fraud results and scores